dcos/demos/1.8/sensoranalytics/README.md

 # Fast Data: Sensor Analytics

 This demo is all about gaining insights from sensor streaming data in the context of traffic data.
+As a real-time data source we're using the Open Data Aarhus [traffic  data](https://www.odaa.dk/dataset/realtids-trafikdata), kindly provided by the Aarhus Kommune (Denmark, Europe), which is available via the CC Open Data license.
+Open Data rocks!

+The demo shows how to ingest the real-time data, join it with a static dataset containing metadata about the sensors and finally shows the rendering of the tracked vehicles on a map.

 - Estimated time for completion:
  - Install: 20min